raul-izquierdo/english/sources/grammar/Phrasal Verbs/Phrasal Verbs. English to Spanish.md

 ## Make

-make up = inventar (historia, excusa...) `He made up a story to explain his absence` - `She made up an excuse for being late` make up my mind
+make up = inventar (historia, excusa...) `He made up a story to explain his absence` - `She made up an excuse for being late` make up for = compensar algo negativo `He tried to make up for his mistake` - `She made up for her absence by working extra hours` make up my mind
     = decidirme `I can’t make up my mind about what to do this weekend` make it to = conseguir llegar a `I was late, but I managed to make it to the meeting on time` - `We finally made it to the top of the mountain` - `They had made it to the shore in a small boat`